Centurions Action Figures Identification Tool with Pictures

 Kenner Centurions Skybolt

-On April 7, 1986, the 5-part mini-series officially launched.
+The five-part miniseries officially launched on April 7, 1986.
 It presented the battle of the Centurions, Max Ray, Jack Rockwell, and Ace McCloud, against the evil forces of Doc Terror.
-Each of the Centurions had access to powerful exo-frames that gave them extreme power.
+Each Centurion had access to powerful exo-frames that gave them extreme power.
 This power was even hinted at by the series catchphrase: PowrXtreme.

-After the successful launch of both the mini-series and the toy line, the Centurions returned to television with a full season filled with 60 episodes.
+After the successful launch of both the mini-series and the toy line, the Centurions returned to television with a full season of 60 episodes.
 Along with the full series came two new characters: Rex Charger and John Thunder.
 Unfortunately, neither of these characters ever made an appearance in the toy line.
-The series even featured a dog, Shadow, and an orangutan, Lucy, who both had weaponized armor as well.
+The series even featured a dog, Shadow, and an orangutan, Lucy, who both had weaponized armor.

-While Kenner had made plans to release more than one series of toys for the Centurions, those toys never appeared on toy shelves.
-The Centurions only managed to last a single year, despite the support of the animated series.
+While Kenner had planned to release more than one series of toys for the Centurions, those toys never appeared on toy shelves.
+Despite the support of the animated series, the Centurions only lasted a single year.
 Thus, toys like the Awesome Auger and Thunder Knife remained in the prototype stage.

 However, there was one last piece of media for Centurion fans.
 In 1987, DC released a four-issue series that told even more tales of the Centurions PowerXtreme.
 Bob Rozakis contributed his writing skills to the comic.
-Meanwhile, artists like Don Heck, Al Vey, and Tom Ziuko worked on the series as well.
+Meanwhile, artists like Don Heck, Al Vey, and Tom Ziuko also worked on the series.